sagarg1032/Missing-Dates-Finder/README.md

 # Missing Dates Finder

 ## Overview
 This project is a Python script that identifies missing dates in a user-defined date range based on filenames in a specified folder.
-The filenames must follow a specific naming convention containing dates, such as:
+The script processes filenames that follow a specific naming convention containing dates, such as:

 ```
 unformatted-product-ad-campaigns-report-YYYY-MM-DD